 TWO bus companies could face fines totalling hundreds of thousands of pounds after almost one in seven of their services in Hampshire were late or unreliable.

-A survey found 11.3 per cent of Solent Blue Line buses, 18.3 per cent of its rebranded Marchwood Motorways buses and 13.4 per cent of First buses turned up early, arrived too late or failed to show up.
+A survey found 11.3 per cent of Solent Blue Line buses, 18.3 per cent of its rebranded Marchwood Motorways buses and 13.4 per cent of First buses turned up early, arrived too late or failed to

 The companies were hauled before a public inquiry and could face respective fines of up to £90,000 and £229,000.